People with high intelligence don’t always stand out in the way you might expect.

 5. They surround themselves with people who challenge them.

-Intelligent people don’t just want yes-men; they seek individuals who have different perspectives and opinions.
+Intelligent people don’t just want yes-men; they seek out those who have different perspectives and opinions.
 They know that being challenged intellectually is essential for expanding their own knowledge and understanding.

 6. They have a wide range of interests.